Csaldivar23/Project_4/README.md

 These indices establish relationships with their respective tables (type_df, region_df, market_df) for integration into a PostgreSQL database.

 ## Database Design and Implementation
+After normalizing and cleaning the data, the next step was to structure it into a relational database using PostgreSQL, as illustrated in the Entity Relationship Diagram (ERD) below.

 ### Entity-Relationship Diagram (ERD)